krl4005/RRC-ConductanceProfile-Project/readme.md

 ***figures/*** - *a folder containing all the main and supplimentary figures included in the manuscript.
 Each figure is saved as both .png and .pdf files.*

 ***data/*** - *A folder where all required data for analysis and figure production is kept.
 This folder contains 7 data files:*
 * **all_data.csv.gz** is a compressed dataframe which contains conductance, cost, and RRC data for every individual from all eight GA runs.
 The GA trial and generation is marked for each and the ToR-ORd model was used for all simulations.
+The RRC values in this file are off since the stimulus amplitude was set to -10 in line 59 of tor_ord_endo2.mmt.
+In order to correct for this every RRC was multiplied by the stimulus amplitude to correct for this in figure production and analysis for both the ToR-ORd and Grandi Models.
 * **APbounds.csv** is the upper and lower bound data used to assess action potential morphology point by point after upstroke.
 * **baseline_torord_data.csv** is a dataframe containing time and voltage data to produce the baseline ToR-ORd model used in this study.
 * **best_data.csv** is a dataframe containing the same information as all_data.csv.gz but only for the 220 best individuals.
 These all satisfy physiologic constraints and have a cost lower than 2800.